mbrochh/django-graphql-apollo-react-demo/README.md

 ## <a name="add-graphql-to-django"></a>Add GraphQL to Django

-Sinve we have now a Django project with a model, we can start thinking about adding an API.
+Since we have now a Django project with a model, we can start thinking about adding an API.
 We will use GraphQL for that.

 ```bash